cryptosharks131/lndg/README.md

 ### Peer Reconnection
 LNDg will automatically try to resolve any channels that are seen as inactive, no more than every 3 minutes per peer.

+### Suggests New Peers
+LNDg will make suggestions for new peers to open channels to based on your node's successful routing history.

+### Suggests New Peers
+LNDg will make suggestions for new peers to open channels to based on your node's successful routing history.

 ### HTLC Failure Stream
 LNDg will listen for failure events in your htlc stream and record them to the dashboard when they occur.